gdiet/backup/README.md

 ### Mount The File System Read-Only

 If you want to mount the dedup file system read-only, use the `gui-readonly` or `readonly` utility.
-These utilities work the same way the write enabled utilities do.
+These utilities work the same way the write enabled utilities do, except that they don't create a database backup before starting.

 Why mount read-only?
 This can be handy if for example you want to look up files in your backups while making sure that you cannot accidentally add, change or delete files in the backup.